Safety is a Two-Way Street

-During the winter months, it is important for pedestrians and motorists to focus on sharing the road.
-Roads and sidewalks are slippery, snowstorms can make it hard to see and there are fewer hours of daylight.
+During the spring months, there are longer day light hours and warmer weather resulting in more people walking, cycling, and driving on our roadways.
+With this increase of traffic, it is important for pedestrians and motorists to focus on sharing the road.
 During the past several years the number of pedestrian injuries and fatalities have increased.
-We want to change that and help you be safe this winter when walking, running or cycling in New Jersey.
-On this site you’ll find easy:
+We want to change that and help you be safe this spring when walking, running or cycling in New Jersey.

-Take extra precautions when getting ready to go out in the winter.
-The roads can be slippery.
-Sidewalks and shoulder of road may be snow covered, make sure drivers can see you at all times.
+Take extra precautions when getting ready to cross the street at night.
+The roads can be dark.
+Take your time, cross at corners and well-lit intersections to make sure the driver sees you at all times.

-- Wear bright clothing and use reflectors – on clothing or bicycles when traveling at night as sidewalks and shoulder of roads may be snow covered.
+- Wear bright clothing and use reflectors or lights– on clothing or bicycles when traveling at night, especially if you are traveling in areas without sidewalks.

 Be extra cautious

 Stay alert to your surroundings at all times.
-Crashes frequently occur during the winter months due to icy road conditions and slippery sidewalks.
+Crashes frequently occur due to the driver or pedestrian being distracted.